Mjz86/c_colon/README.md

-this language aims to be in the "c++ successor" language  categories, having c++ like syntax but with memory safety , aiming to be able to express c++'s full power while  freeing the language from the abi stability nightmare  that the wg21 standard committee made and the stack consuming windows API.
+this language aims to be in the "c++ successor" language  categories, having c++ like syntax but with memory safety , aiming to be able to express c++'s full power while  freeing the language from the abi stability nightmare  that the wg21 standard committee made and the stack consuming windows calling convention ABI.

 this languages goals include: